lorforlinux/docs.beagleboard.io/books/pru-cookbook/07more/more.rst

 :download:`xout.pru0.c <code/xout.pru0.c>`

-PRU 1 waits at line 41 until PRU 0 signals it.  :ref:`more_xin` sends sends an interupt to PRU 0 and waits for it to send the data.
+PRU 1 waits at line 41 until PRU 0 signals it.  :ref:`more_xin` sends an interrupt to PRU 0 and waits for it to send the data.

 .. _more_xin: